Home » Florida » A Glimpse into the Past Florida’s Beautiful Nature Coast

 Exploring Nature’s Playground: Inglis Dam & Island Recreation Area–Cross Florida Greenway

 There is a dam and a series of islands in this recreation area on the Withlacoochee River, which provide great opportunities for outdoor activities.
-A concrete gravity dam constructed in 1942, Inglis Dam crosses the Withlacoochee River.
+A concrete gravity dam constructed in 1942 crosses the Withlacoochee River.
 In order to build a navigable waterway across Florida, the Cross Florida Barge Canal project included the construction of the dam.
 Fish and other aquatic life benefit from the dam, which keeps water levels in the river under control.

 Gopher Tortoise